 Give choices – within parameters you set

 Children, even at very young ages, love to feel independent and “big.”
 When you give them choices, you’re allowing them to spread their wings a bit and avoid a clash of wills.
 Try something like, “Would you like to clean up now and then take a bath?
 Or play for five more minutes, and then Daddy will help you clean up before bath time?”
-Either choice is fine for you, but when your child gets to have some say over what she’s doing, the transition process tends to be much smoother.
+Either choice is fine for you, but when your child gets to have some say over what they're doing, the transition process tends to be much smoother.

 Make it fun